Visa and residence permit

 Some non-EU/EEA students are required to take a TB test as part of their residence permit formalities.
 If this applies to you, you will be asked to undergo a TBC X-ray at a local health centre shortly after your arrival in the Netherlands.
 The International Office will arrange an appointment for you with the Municipal Health Service (in Dutch GGD).
 You can use this list of nationalities to find out if you are required to undergo a TB test after arrival.

 If you do not yet have a Dutch bank account, the International Office will open a Dutch bank account for you at the Rabobank.
-You can opt for this in the confirmation statement which every admitted student will receive at the beginning of May.
+You can opt for this in the confirmation statement which every admitted student will receive at the beginning of May or in December if you start in February.

 You are required to fill in a tax registration form (Rabobank CRS form).
 Please note that the completed form must be scanned and sent to email@example.com